A Thousand Glass Drops

 Second, all that was the ticket needed to teach university students for ten years, seminary and graduate students for more than thirty years, and adult students during that whole time.
 I estimate the number of papers I read and graded during those years approaches a million.

 Third, I got to teach in about two-dozen countries, primarily in English, but also with translation.
-One of my books was translated and published in Russian and Romanian.
+One of my books, an overview of the Bible and the course of salvation, called “To Give You a Future,” was translated and published in Russian and Romanian.